saifcore7/cv-saif/README.md

-Look at my cv by clicking to above added pdf.
+Look at my cv by clicking on above added Saif_ali_khan.pdf .